danielroe/roe.dev/content/blog/using-ai-in-open-source.md

 Use computer aids to point you in the right direction, but always take personal responsibility.
 Saying, 'I'm not sure if this is helpful, but ChatGPT says ...' is always a cop out.
 I don't want to see quotes from an LLM in a PR or issue - I want to know what _you_ think.

-While I'm only speaking about open-source contribution, I would commend these principles more generally.
+While I'm only speaking about open source contribution, I would commend these principles more generally.

 If this seems difficult, or feels like it might put you off contribution, please do let me know.